Fiolstræde 29: 1845 census

 Christian Ditlev Schmidt, a first lieutenant and royal customs official, resided on the ground floor with his wife Elina Marie Holm and their four children (aged four to 18).
 Carl Christian Andersen, a workman, resided on the same floor with his wife Marie Andersen, their two-year-old son and his mother Inger Hermandsen.
 Johan Hansen Walbom, a master shoemaker, resided on the first floor with his wife Elisabeth Walbom, their four children (aged one to eight), two shoemakers, two shoemaker's apprentices and one maid.
 Anne Marie Schwenck, a widow, resided on the second floor with her three children (aged 12 to 24).
 Adolph Ferdinant Jacobsen, a master shoemaker, resided in the basement with his wife Susanne Jacobsen, their two children (aged nine and 12) and three lodgers.
-Peter Lorentz Schmidt, a joiner, resided on the third floor with his wife Juliane Marie Nielsen, their five-year-old daughter and two lodgers (student and seemstress).
+Peter Lorentz Schmidt, a joiner, resided on the third floor with his wife Juliane Marie Nielsen, their five-year-old daughter and two lodgers (student and seamstress).

 The rear wing was home to another 26 residents.

 1860 census

-No. 221 was listed as Fiolstræde 29 when house numbering by street was introduced as an alternative to the old cadastrel numbers by quarter in 1859.
+No. 221 was listed as Fiolstræde 29 when house numbering by street was introduced as an alternative to the old cadastre numbers by quarter in 1859.
 The front wing was home to 22 residents at the 1860 census.
 Hendrik Blichfeldt, a royal lackey, resided on the ground floor with his wife Marie Blichfeldt and a 20-year-old unmarried daughter.
 Jensine Caroline Scheel, an unmarried woman in her 40s, resided on the first floor with one lodger.
-Heinrich Christian Halkjær, a servamt resoded om the second floor with his wife Ane Cathrine Halkjær, their 11-year-old foster daughter and one lodger.
-Lorenz Peter Schmidt, a master joiner, resided on the third floor with his wife Juliane Marie Schmidt. their 20-year-old unmarried daughter and two lodgers (theology student and law student).
+Heinrich Christian Halkjær, a servant resided om the second floor with his wife Ane Cathrine Halkjær, their 11-year-old foster daughter and one lodger.
+Lorenz Peter Schmidt, a master joiner, resided on the third floor with his wife Juliane Marie Schmidt, their 20-year-old unmarried daughter and two lodgers (theology student and law student).
 Loise Marie Lorentzen, a shoemaker's widow, resided in the basement with her six children (aged five to 23) and one lodger.
 The lodger and the second-eldest son were shoemakers.
 The eldest son was a bookbinder.
-The rear wong was home to another 19 residents.
+The rear wing was home to another 19 residents.
 Eduard Kjær, a roofer (blytækkersvend), resided on the first floor with his wife Caroline Cathrine and their three-year-old daughter.
 Mads Christensen, a workman, resided on the same floor with his wife Karen Petersen and their one-year-old foster son.
-Maren Andersen, a widow, resided on the second floor with two children (aged 19 and 33) and one lodger.Frederik Wilhelm Schverche, a carpenter, resided on the same floor.
+Maren Andersen, a widow, resided on the second floor with two children (aged 19 and 33) and one lodger.
+Frederik Wilhelm Schverche, a carpenter, resided on the same floor.
 Jens Jensen, a workman, resided on the third floor with his wife Karen Jensen, their two children (aged four to seven) and one lodger (workman).
-Ane Marie Povelsen, an unmarried woman employed with needlework, resided on the same floor floor with her two foster children (aged four and six).
+Ane Marie Povelsen, an unmarried woman employed with needlework, resided on the same floor with her two foster children (aged four and six).